 Select Host to choose a pre-configured host for the environment from the dropdown menu.

 When a build is created, that build is delivered to the location you specified for the assigned host.
-For information on how to create and configure hosts in the Data Collection UI, refer to the hosts overview.
+For information on how to create and configure tag hosts, refer to the hosts overview.

 Most builds consist of multiple files.
 Multi-file builds contain a main library file (linked in the embed code) that contains internal references to the other files which are pulled in as needed.